-Pete Riley (PI, Predictive Science, San Diego, CA) will manage, and be responsible for the completion of the proposed research.
-He will work with Co-I's Roberto Lionello, Piet Martens, Rafal

-Angryk, Chris Russell, Roger Ulrich, Vic Pizzo, Curt de Koning, Alysha Reinard, Todd Hoeksema. and Yang Liu, and collaborators Jon Linker, Tim Horbury and Matt Owens, to undertake the tasks outlined here.
-Dr. Lionello, together with Dr. Riley and a junior scientist, will be primarily responsible for any necessary developments of PSI's numerical codes, including the cone-model, TDm, and thermodynamic approaches.
+Pete Riley (PI) will manage, and be responsible for the completion of the proposed research.
+He will work with Co-I's Roberto Lionello, Piet Martens, Rafal Angryk, Chris Russell, Roger Ulrich.
+Vic Pizzo, Curt de Koning, Alvsha Reinard, Todd Hoeksema, and Yang Liu, and collaborators Jon Linker, Tim Horbury and Matt Owens, to undertake the tasks outlined here.
+Dr. Lionello, together with Dr. Riley and a junior scientist, will be primarily responsible for any necessary developments of PSI's numerical codes, including the cone-model, TDm, and first-principles approaches.
 Dr. Martens will provide expertise in the interpretation of the solar signatures of transient activity.
 He also directs a complementary SDO data mining and pattern recognition program, the results of which will be of considerable value to our proposed work.
-Dr. Angryk is a computer scientist with considerable experience in pattern recognition, data mining, and general machine learning techniques.
+Dr. Angryk is a computer scientist with significant experience in pattern recognition, data mining, and general machine learning techniques.
 He will direct a full-time graduate student in developing and testing the statistical modeling portion of our investigation.
 Drs.
-Martens and Angryk have a decade-long collaboration record on data-driven analyses of solar activity (SOHO, TRACE, and SDO) and the creation of statistical models.
+Martens and Angryk have a decade-long collaboration record on datadriven analyses of solar activity (SOHO, TRACE, and SDO) and the creation of statistical models.
 Dr. Russell will provide expertise in the interpretation of in situ measurements.
-He will guide a post-doc in implementing some of the modeling and data-fitting techniques outlined here, particularly, involving (non) force-free fits to MCs.
-Dr. Ulrich will provide expertise in the interpretation of photospheric magnetic fields and direct a post-doc on various aspects of the proposed work.
-He will develop time-dependent, differentially rotated maps for improving our ambient solar wind solutions and direct a post-doc in using the maps to generate PFSS and MHD solutions.
-Dr. Pizzo will supply his expertise in modeling (MHD models of the ambient solar wind as well as 3-D reconstructions of CMEs observed by STEREO) and interpretation of global remote solar observations as well as in situ measurements.
+He will guide a postdoc in implementing some of the modeling and data-fitting techniques outlined here, particularly, involving (non) force-free fits to MCs.
+Dr. Ulrich will provide expertise in the interpretation of photospheric magnetic fields and direct a post-doc on various aspects of the proposed work, who will develop time-dependent, differentially rotated maps for improving our ambient solar wind solutions use the maps to generate PFSS and MHD solutions.
+Dr. Pizzo will provide his modeling expertise (MHD models and 3-D reconstructions of CMEs observed by STEREO) at no cost as well as the interpretation of global remote solar observations and in situ measurements.
 Dr. de Koning will run NOAA's CME Analysis Tool (CAT).
 He will also assist in the development and incorporation of techniques into the BFF.
 Dr. Reinhard will assist in the assembly of the relevant datasets for assessing the various prediction tools under development.
 She will also use the tools developed and compute the relevant metrics from which skill scores can be computed.
 Drs.
-Hoeksema and Liu will work with Dr. Ulrich in supplying a range of photospheric maps for running the various global models, and will assist in the assessment of the various model output.
-Collaborator Dr. Jon Linker, will provide input at no cost through a complementary project supported through AFOSR, which shares several objectives with the proposed investigation.
-The study will be carried out in collaboration with Drs.
+Hoeksema and Liu will contribute special data products from HMI and MDI, including daily-update synchronic maps and vector magnetic field data for synoptic and region-specific computations, as well as timeevolved synchronic maps of the global magnetic field using both line-of-sight and vector magnetic data.
+Dr. Jon Linker, will provide input at no cost through a complementary project supported through AFOSR, which shares several objectives with the proposed investigation.
+This project will be carried out in collaboration with Drs.
 Horbury and Owens at Imperial College and the University of Reading, respectively, who will provide expertise and insight during the planning stages of the investigation as well as interpretation of the results.
 This will complement projects they are currently managing at their institutions.
 Finally, at PSI we currently support undergraduate interns on a variety of computer- and science-related projects, and we will include them in portions of this investigation, as appropriate.